Centre for Theology and Public Issues

 The Centre for Theology and Public Issues (CTPI) is a research centre based in New College, the School of Divinity at the University of Edinburgh.
 Founded in 1984 by Duncan B. Forrester, CTPI promotes Christian theological reflection and research on important public issues.
 CTPI research is global in orientation and rooted in the tradition of public theology.
 Issues are examined by bringing together theologians, social scientists, church leaders, policy makers, artists, and the public.
 CTPI has particularly close relations with the Scottish Parliament and other institutions of Scottish public life.
 The current director is Jolyon Mitchell.

 History

 CTPI was created to carry on New College's long tradition of public engagement.
-The founding director of CTPI, Duncan Forrester, reflected in the mid-1990s on the purpose of the Centre:
+The founding director of CTPI, Duncan Forrester, reflected in the mid-1990s on the purpose of the centre:

-'Theology and the problems of the world have tended to drift apart, as theology has sometimes seen the academic world as a refuge from relevance.
-Nor is it any longer possible to expect a magisterial theology which descends from above to interpret and resolve the world's problems, more or less on its own.
-We clearly need to develop a theology which is neither deductive nor inductive, but which grows out of a dialectic between the tradition and the praxis of those who are involved in endeavoring to transform the situation.'

 CTPI was intended to foster such dialectical theological research.
 Forrester goes on to describe CTPI's working method as a three-step process: